puggork/LCTeam_semeval_mushroom_2025/README.md

 # Pipeline description (from Araya)

 1. Generate Wikipedia Summary: Generate a summary from Wikipedia based on self-checking GPT API.
+Choose one summary out of 3 using self-checking.

 2. Correct LLM Output: Correct the LLM's output based on the Wikipedia summary using GPT API.